Kunstbanause/Last64/last64_bloom/TASKS.md

 - [ ] bosses are very similar, fast boss?
 - [x] Comet style wave, player needs to dodge
-- [ ] Improved Spawning: Similar to vampire with fill screen instead of basic frequency Debug button that spawns xp shards all over the screen.
-Also dead players should not be able to pick up xp of course
+- [ ] Improved Spawning: Similar to vampire with fill screen instead of basic frequency
+- [x] Debug button that spawns xp shards all over the screen.

 ###  FAILED
 - [ ] Intro with camera movement (FAILED)